 Update: the most optimized implementation described on slide 33 and in the paper on pages 3 and 4, which was unstable on our ZedBoard despite of hardware modifications, became stable on a newer ZedBoard revision without any custom hardware modifications, actually delivering on the Zynq 7020 the same speed of over 7000 c/s at bcrypt cost 5 that we had achieved by emulation on a Zynq 7045 board.

-Update: we've since implemented bcrypt on ZTEX 1.15y quad-FPGA boards (which was mentioned as part of "Future work" on slide 57 here), achieving much higher speeds than anything shown here (eventually 119k c/s at bcrypt cost 5 per board, over 1.6M c/s on a 16-board cluster managed from one Raspberry Pi).
+Update: we've since implemented bcrypt on ZTEX 1.15y quad-FPGA boards (which was mentioned as part of "Future work" on slide 57 here), achieving much higher speeds than anything shown here (eventually 119k c/s at bcrypt cost 5 per board, over 1.6M c/s for an older revision on a 16-board cluster managed from one Raspberry Pi, 2.1M c/s on 18 boards in a production rig consuming 585 Watts, and four times that for the four rigs assembled).
 We've also implemented a number of other hash types on those boards, with support for all of that merged into John the Ripper bleeding-jumbo branch and 1.9.0-jumbo-1 release, thus available for actual use (not just research).